Apipie/apipie-rails/README.rst

  Contributing
 ====================

-Install dependencies:
+Since this gem does not have a Gemfile, you need to specify it in your shel with:

 .. code:: shell
-   > bundle install --gemfile gemfiles/Gemfile.rails61

-Then run the tests:
+   BUNDLE_GEMFILE='gemfiles/Gemfile.rails61'

+Then, you can install dependencies and run the test suite:

 .. code:: shell
+   > bundle install
-   > export BUNDLE_GEMFILE='gemfiles/Gemfile.rails61'; bundle exec rspec
+   > bundle exec rspec

 ====================
  Disqus Integration